-- Once you arrive at the bottom of the mountain, you have to get to the top of the Montserrat mountain, which is where the basilica and most trailheads are located.
+- Once you arrive at the bottom of the mountain, you have to get to the top of the mountain, which is where the basilica and most trailheads are located.

-By Train and Cable Car
+🚆 Train and Cable Car

 I took the train and cable car to Montserrat and found it convenient, but a bit tricky to figure out.
-I paid ~$35 round-trip during peak season and it takes about 1.5 hours one-way.
-Here’s how to get to Montserrat by train and cable car:
+I paid ~$35 USD round-trip during the peak season and it took about one and a half hours one-way.

 At a Pl.
-Espanya station kiosk, you have the option buy: 1) just the train ticket or 2) a combined train and cable car ticket to save money (see prices here).
+Espanya station kiosk, you have the option to buy: 1) just the train ticket or 2) a combined train and cable car ticket to save money (see prices here).
 Credit cards are accepted.